DiffusionAgent: Navigating Expert Models for Agentic Image Generation: Experiments

 \subsubsection{Prompt extension}

-To evaluate the effectiveness of the prompt extension agent, we conducted a comparison between the generation results using the original prompt and the extended prompt as inputs, as depicted in Figure \ref{fig: boost}.
-The extended prompts were designed to provide a richer and more detailed description of the desired image.
-Upon analysis, we observed that the extended prompts yielded notable improvements in the aesthetics and level of detail of the generated images.
-The inclusion of additional information in the extended prompts allowed for the generation of more visually appealing and artistically enhanced images.
+To evaluate the effectiveness of the prompt extension agent, we compared generation results using original and extended prompts, as shown in Fig. \ref{fig: boost}.
+The extended prompts provided more comprehensive descriptions, enriching the context for generating visually appealing outputs.
+Our analysis revealed that extended prompts significantly improved the aesthetics and detail of the generated images, guiding the model to produce outputs with greater fidelity to the desired artistic style.
+Additionally, the detailed descriptions in the extended prompts enhanced the model's ability to capture intricate nuances, resulting in images that exhibited higher intricacy and refinement compared to those generated with the original prompts.